mjfarooq/mjfarooq.github.io/content/project/NSF_Covergence/index.md

 ---
 title: Zero Trust Security Intelligence for 5G networks
-summary: Our research focuses on realizing the capability of achieving trusted communications over untrusted and potentially compromised 5G networks by using Zero Trust principles.
+summary: The research focuses on realizing the capability of achieving trusted communications over untrusted and potentially compromised 5G networks by using Zero Trust principles.
 tags:
   - Zero Trust
 date: '2022-06-01T00:00:00Z'